-Studies suggest that certain strains of probiotics can relieve gas and bloating, so look for a targeted supplement.* Bifidobacterium lactis HN019, Bifidobacterium lactis Bi-07, and Lactobacillus acidophilus NCFM are all well-researched strains that can promote regularity and ease digestive discomfort.*
+Studies1 suggest that certain strains of probiotics can help relieve gas and bloating, so look for a targeted supplement.*

-As it turns out, cruciferous vegetables, such as cauliflower, cabbage, Brussels sprouts, bok choy, and broccoli, can cause a buildup of gas.
-These otherwise healthy veggies contain sulfur-containing chemicals called glucosinolates (that's what causes the stink when they're cooked) and raffinose (a type of carbohydrate that we don't have the enzymes to digest).
+These otherwise healthy veggies contain sulfur-containing phytochemicals called glucosinolates (that's what causes the stink when they're cooked) and raffinose9 (a type of carbohydrate that we don't have the enzymes to digest).

 When these undigested veggies travel to the colon, bacteria in the intestines ferment the undigested food, which creates gas and bloating.